actt010/FaceVerification/README.md

 It includes a C++ face detection / alignment program, [joint bayesian](http://home.ustc.edu.cn/~chendong/JointBayesian/) and several supplementary codes.
 My Caffe model define file is also provided.
 Note that I use a fresh layer called Insanity to replace the ReLU activation.
 The Insanity layer can be found in [my Caffe repository](https://github.com/happynear/caffe-windows).
 Please feel free to use the codes if you need.

-If you are also interested in face verification, please contact me via the issue.

 The [CASIA-webface dataset](http://www.cbsr.ia.ac.cn/english/CASIA-WebFace-Database.html) is really very dirty, and I believe that if someone could wash it up, the accuracy would increase further.
 If you did so, please kindly contact me.
 I will pay for it.